 Most of Oahu Scuba Diving is found on the South shore in Honolulu.
 The South shore enjoys mostly quiet water throughout the year.
 Big wave surfing is found on the North shore during the winter as well as along the leeward coast.
 Diving the North Shore and Leeward Coast is a treat from mid May through September.
 We dive all year on the South Shore.
 We dive out of Kewalo Basin in Honolulu and rarely take more than 6 divers on a tour.
 We think diving in a small group provides a better experience.
 Call or text Ed today at (808) 729-2134 to book your guided dives.

 - We charge $145 for a 2 tank local charter out of Kewalo Basin.
-Gear and Nitrox is included.
+Nitrox is included.
+Gear if needed is $10 a piece to a daily maximum of $25.
+We have great gear.

 - Pinnacle Charters are $170.
 (Pinnacles and Navy Tug are a 1 hour boat ride out of Kewalo Basin.)

-- Discover Scuba Diving is $150.
+- Discover Scuba Diving is $160.
 Discover Scuba Diving is for people who are not certified but want a 1 day experience of diving.
+Gear is included.

 - 32% Nitrox is provided at no extra cost.
 Nitrox is a better way to dive.